saraxplorer/so_long/README.md

 }	mlx_image_t;
 ```
 #MLX_INIT
+The mlx_t* mlx_init(int32_t width, int32_t height, const char* title, bool resize)

+Initializes a new MLX42 Instance.

+Parameters:
+width – The width of the window.
+height – The height of the window.
+title – The title of the window.
+resize – Enable window resizing.

+Returns:
+Ptr to the MLX handle or null on failure.

-The mlx_t* mlx_init(int32_t width, int32_t height, const char* title, bool resize) function sets up a connection between our program and the X window system.
+This function sets up a connection between our program and the X window system.
 This connection is necessary for our program to be able to interact with the windowing system and display graphical elements on the screen.
 Once the connection is established, our program can create windows, handle user input, and perform other graphical operations using the functions provided by the mlx library. mlx_init() returns a pointer to an opaque structure that represents the connection.
 That pointer can then be passed to other MLX42 functions that require a connection to the X server.
 They'll know exactly what window instance they should be working with.
-Because mlx_init returns a pointer to the window instance, that will be used by other MLX42 functions.

 #MLX_LOOP
 The void mlx_loop(mlx_t* mlx) function only takes a pointer to our window connection and starts an infinite loop that continuously waits for events to occur in the X window system.